codatio/codat-docs/blog/231026-netsuite-bundle-update.md

 authors: todorlizhev
 ---

-We have released a new version of our NetSuite bundle that supports the American date format, `month/day/year`, when displaying attachments.
+We have released a new version of our NetSuite bundle that supports the `M/DD/YYYY h:mm tt` datetime format when displaying attachments.

 <!--truncate-->